Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 Additionally, physical stores play a vital role in ***brand loyalty*** and ***customer engagement***.
 Many ***big brands*** view their stores as key ***touchpoints*** where customers can interact with products and receive ***personalized assistance***.
 These stores contribute to brand identity and offer a chance for companies to establish strong emotional connections with their customers.

-In conclusion, the growth of online shopping will ***undoubtedly*** continue to reshape the retail industry.
+In conclusion, the growth of online shopping will ***undoubtedly*** continue to reshape the retail ***industry***.
 However, the complete closure of all physical shops in towns and cities is unlikely.
 The tactile shopping experience, immediate satisfaction, and importance of physical stores for brand loyalty suggest that both online and offline shopping ***avenues*** will ***coexist*** in the future retail landscape.